rust-br/rust-book-pt-br/second-edition/src/ch07-01-mod-and-the-filesystem.md

 We’ll look at different options for organizing your library’s code that will be suitable in a variety of situations, depending on the intent of the code.

-Examinaremos diferentes opções para organizar o código da sua biblioteca que será adequado em uma variedade de situações, dependendo da intenção do código.
+Examinaremos diferentes opções para organizar o código da sua biblioteca que serão adequados em uma variedade de situações, dependendo da intenção do código.

 ### Module Definitions
 ### Definições do Módulo